xuset/tab-elect/README.md

 ### `te.destroy()`

 Destroys the instance and frees all internal resources.
+If this instance was the leader than a new leader will be elected.
 No more events will be emitted.

 ## Events